-This standard is a revision of SS ISO 22000 : 2016 'Food safety management systems - Requirements for any organisation in the food chain'.
-It is an identical adoption of ISO 22000:2018, published by the International Organization for Standardization.
+This standard is a revision of SS ISO 22000:2016 "Food safety management systems - Requirements for any organisation in the food chain".
+It is an identical adoption of ISO 22000:2018 including the amendments to this edition, published by the International Organization for Standardization.
+The amendment can be found at the back of this standard.